Arch Linux Installation Guide with Full Root Encryption

 Note:

 auracle synconly lists updates.
-To apply them, runyay -Syuas your user.
+To apply updates, runyay -Syuas a non-root user.
 The timer logs updates to/var/log/systemd(view withjournalctl -u aur-update-check).

 - Set up a firewall (optional):